Understanding and caring for your skin during menopause

 Share

-Skin changes during menopause are a common occurrence; in fact, almost 50% of women will experience skin issues related to perimenopause and menopause.
+Skin changes during menopause are a common occurrence; in fact, almost 50% of women will experience night sweats skin issues related to perimenopause and menopause.

 Understanding the impact of perimenopause, menopause, and postmenopause on your skin is crucial for maintaining healthy, vibrant skin during this phase of life.
+Both perimenopausal women and postmenopausal women are affected by these changes.
 By implementing some practical tips and making informed choices about the skincare you use, you can alleviate, or at least ease, many of the common skin concerns associated with menopause.

 What are common skin conditions associated with menopause?